Thinking beyond borders

 A person’s liability for South African tax is determined with reference to their residence status.
 A person can be a resident or a non-resident for South African tax purposes.

 For extended business travelers, the types of income that are generally taxed are employment income, South African bank interest, and taxable gains from the sale or deemed sale of South African immovable property.
-Note that, as of 1 April 2012, there is a Dividend Withholding Tax in South Africa, and an Interest Withholding Tax is proposed for future tax years.
+Dividends are subject to a withholding tax of 20% and interest paid to non-residents is subject to a withholding tax of 15%.

 South Africa does not have a social security system as such.
 Similar levies, however, do apply, such as unemployment insurance fund contributions (1 percent for the employer, 1 percent for the employee, capped), skills development levies (1 percent for the employer, uncapped) and workers’ compensation levies (rate varies by industry).
-Certain of these contributions do not apply to expatriates in specific instances.
 South Africa has not entered into any totalization agreements.